Sport and physical activity

 All staff must be aware of specific requirements for students with medical conditions participating in sport and physical activity.
 This can include asthma, epilepsy, diabetes and atlantoaxial instability.

-Refer to the School Sport Unit’s supporting resources on sport and physical activity (Policy and guidelines) for more information.
+Refer to the School Sport Unit’s Health conditions for more information.

 3.3 Infection control